National Advisory Committee on Institutional Quality and Integrity (NACIQI), U.S. Department of Education.

-NACIQI'S Statutory Authority and Function: The NACIQI is established under Section 114 of the HEA of 1965, as amended, 20 U.S.C.
-1011c.
-The NACIQI advises the Secretary of Education about:
+NACIQI's Statutory Authority and Function: The NACIQI is established under Section 114 of the HEA, and is composed of 18 members appointed—

-- The establishment and enforcement of the criteria for recognition of accrediting agencies or associations under Subpart 2, Part H, Title IV, of the HEA, as amended.
+- The establishment and enforcement of the standards of accrediting agencies or associations under subpart 2 of part H of Title IV, HEA.

-- The recognition of specific accrediting agencies or associations or a specific State approval agency.
+- The recognition of specific accrediting agencies or associations.

 - The preparation and publication of the list of nationally recognized accrediting agencies and associations.

-- The eligibility and certification process for institutions of higher education under Title IV, of the HEA, together with recommendations for improvement in such process.
+- The eligibility and certification process for institutions of higher education under Title IV of the HEA, together with recommendations for improvements in such process.